alevchuk/minibank/README.md

 Use `mkpart` action in `parted`.

+To add new partitions type `mkpart` followed by Enter, you be in interative mode where you can type the first letter and press tab to complete the command.
+If you mess up, you can remove the newly added partitions with `rm`.

 WARNING: Only do `rm` freely on new SD cards.
 Otherwise you're risking to loose data that was there before.
 To check run `sudo parted /dev/mmcblk0 print` and verify the current set of partitions before performing `rm` actions.
-When typing `mkpart` followed by Enter, you be in interative mode where you can type the first letter and press tab to complete the command.

 Adding two partitions should look like this:
 ```